 Although digital readout display units and associated measuring systems, particularly the award-winning Spherosyn transducer, were the main focus of development and manufacturing resources, the electronics division also developed a number of machine control systems.

 Control for Co-ordinate Inspection Machine:

 Back in the early 1970’s, Newall Electronics produced a control system for a 3-axis co-ordinate measuring machine at the Royal Aircraft Establishment (RAE) Wind Tunnel Site, Bedford.
-The system was a one-off, and based upon the innards of three axes of Digipac III, as seen in these two photos.
+The system was a one-off, and based upon the innards of three axes of Mk III readouts, as seen in these two photos.
 The internal layout and wiring looks a bit Heath-Robinson by modern standards, but in its day this was cutting-edge stuff!